 - English (four years): English 9; English 10; American Studies in grade 11; and two semesters of English in grade 12. - History and Social Studies (three years): World History courses in both grades 9 and 10; American History or AP American History in grade 11.
 Electives are offered to seniors.
 Four years are recommended. - Mathematics (three years): Algebra, Geometry and Algebra2/Trigonometry are required.
 For seniors not taking another math course, College Algebra is recommended.
 Four years are recommended. - Science (three years): Three years of sciences are required.
 It is expected that students complete Biology, Chemistry, and Physics.
 Four years are recommended. - World Languages and Cultures: Three consecutive years of one world language is required.
 Four or more years of one language are recommended. - Arts: One full credit of courses in the arts is required.
-Two or more years are Recommended. - Technology: All students are required to take either one Computer Science course OR one Digital Arts course. - Physical Education (four years): All students are required to take the Physical Education classes unless they are playing on an interscholastic team.
+Two or more years are Recommended. - Technology: Students must complete 1 one-semester elective Educational Technology courses. - Physical Education (four years): All students are required to take the Physical Education classes unless they are playing on an interscholastic team.
 All dance classes count toward Physical Education credit. - Health (two semesters): Health courses in grades 9 and 11 are required. - Quakerism Practice Core (a semester in each of the following): Quakerism in grade 9, Service Learning in grade 10, and Senior Reflections in grade 12 are required courses.
-The following commitments are also required of all students:
+The following commitments are also required of all students: - o YSOP: As part of the culminating experience for the grade 10 course, 10th graders take part in an overnight service experience in Manhattan.
+If a student misses the trip in 10th grade, he/she must make it up in 11th grade.